teras/keydeck/Configuration.md

 #### Example 4: Macro with WaitFor

-Macros can include `waitFor` actions and will pause correctly:
+Macros can include `wait_for` actions and will pause correctly:

 ```yaml
 macros: